 What is Vinyasa Flow?

 Vinyasa Flow is a dynamic and creative style of fluid and flowing yoga that synchronises the movement and breath of the body through asana (posture).
 Clare’s classes are challenging yet calming, strong yet flowing and are designed to build strength, awareness and openness in the body, allowing the student to develop at their own pace and discover the inner teacher within them.
 Clare focuses her classes strongly on alignment but aims to create a freeness in the body while educating people about their own physical and mental potential.
-They are also good fun and a serious workout!
+They are also good fun and a serious physical and mental workout!

 Yoga for Sports